Five Reasons Why Eliminating or “Reforming” Local School Foundations Hurts Every Student in PPS

 That won’t work, and here’s why:

-- Local School Foundation donors support our top-down system of funding high-needs schools with more public funds and teachers and want to be able to bridge the gap this structure creates at their own student's school.
+- School Foundation donors support our top-down system of funding high-needs schools with more public funds and teachers and want to be able to bridge the gap this structure creates at their own student's school - we do not support eliminating this option.

 - Fundraising is expensive and takes time.
-Growing the Fund for PPS to a multi-million-dollar organization will take years and around 20% of money raised.
-Money that would not go directly to schools as it does now.
+Growing the Fund for PPS to a multi-million-dollar organization will require investment from the community.

 What You Can Do